Skip to main content

 Our work

-The Resolution Foundation is an independent think-tank focused on improving living standards for those on low to middle incomes.
+The Resolution Foundation is an independent think-tank focused on improving living standards for those on low-to-middle incomes.
 We work across a wide range of economic and social policy areas, combining our core purpose with a commitment to analytical rigour.
 These twin pillars of rigour and purpose underpin everything we do and make us the leading UK authority on securing widely-shared economic growth.

 The Foundation’s established work programme focuses on incomes, inequality and poverty; jobs, skills and pay; housing; wealth and assets; tax and welfare; public spending and the shape of the state, and economic growth.

-For more information on our mission, history and recent expansion please read the About Us section of our website
+For more information on our mission, history and recent expansion, please read the About us section of our website.

 Major programmes